 During the last two weeks, insomnia will become less of a problem, although sleep may continue to be an issue to some degree for quite some time.
 Physical symptoms will begin to fade, but headaches and mental and emotional symptoms may still be present.
 Overall, your condition should start stabilizing.

-Otherwise known as post-acute withdrawal, “PAWS,” is the indefinite period of barbiturate symptoms which can create even more stress on your body and ultimately, lead to relapse.
+Otherwise known as Protracted Withdrawal Symptoms, “PAWS,” is the indefinite period of barbiturate symptoms which can create even more stress on your body and ultimately, lead to relapse.

 Typical barbiturate PAWS include anhedonia, muscle coordination, ongoing cravings, depression, lack of concentration and focus, feelings of guilt, memory loss, sleep issues, increased sensitivity to pain and feelings of loss, psychosocial dysfunction, and stress.